andreped/GradientAccumulator/README.md

 The hyperparameters values for `clip_factor` and `eps` presented here are the default values.

+#### Model format
+It is recommended to use the SavedModel format when using this implementation.
+That is because the model wrapper is only compatible with `TF <= 2.6`.
+However, if you are using older TF versions, both formats work out-of-the-box.

 ## Disclaimer
 In theory, one should be able to get identical results for batch training and using gradient accumulation.
 However, in practice, one may observe a slight difference.
 One of the cause may be when operations are used (or layers/optimizer/etc) that update for each step, such as Batch Normalization.
 It is **not** recommended to use BN with GA, as BN would update too frequently.
 However, you could try to adjust the `momentum` of BN (see [here](https://keras.io/api/layers/normalization_layers/batch_normalization/)).